Demaurr/random-media-player/Readme.md

 ## Acknowledgments

-Special thanks to the developers of the Tkinter and python-vlc libraries and [makeuseof](https://www.makeuseof.com/python-video-media-player-how-to-build/) site for their contributions to open-source software.
+Special thanks to the developers of the Tkinter and python-vlc libraries and [makeuseof](https://www.makeuseof.com/python-video-media-player-how-to-build/) for their contributions to open-source software.